 The lead author of this study, Dr. Lisen Arnheim-Dahlström, associate professor at Karolinska Institutet’s Department of Medical Epidemiology and Biostatistics stated, “you could see our study as part of a societal alarm system, and as such it did not alert us to any signs that HPV vaccination carries a risk of serious adverse events.
 We will, of course, be continuing to monitoring HPV vaccination in terms of both this and its efficacy over time.”

 Once again, we have evidence, in the form of a impressively large retrospective epidemiological analysis, that none of these serious adverse events were more common in the vaccinated group than in the unvaccinated group.
-None.
+HPV vaccine safety is supported by real scientific evidence.

 - Arnheim-Dahlström L, Pasternak B, Svanström H, Sparén P, Hviid A. Autoimmune, neurological, and venous thromboembolic adverse events after immunisation of adolescent girls with quadrivalent human papillomavirus vaccine in Denmark and Sweden: cohort study.
 BMJ 2013 Oct;347:f5906 doi: 10.1136/bmj.f5906.
 Impact factor=17.215.